dasch-swiss/dsp-api/docs/03-endpoints/api-admin/projects.md

 ### Get Project by ID

-The ID can be shortcode, shortname, IRI or UUID.
+The ID can be shortcode, shortname or IRI.

 Permissions: No permissions required